Miley Cyrus: 2006–2009: Hannah Montana and early musical releases

 Cyrus auditioned for the Disney Channel television series Hannah Montana when she was thirteen years old.
 She auditioned for the role of Miley Stewart's best friend, but was called to audition for Miley Stewart instead seeing her comical performance.
-Despite being denied the part at first because she was "too small and too young" for the role, she was later cast as the lead because of her singing and goofy acting abilities.
+Despite being denied the part at first because she was "too small and too young" for the role, she was later cast as Miley Stewart because of her singing and goofy acting abilities.
 The series premiered in March 2006 to the largest audience for a Disney Channel program and quickly ranked among the highest-rated series on basic cable.
 The success of the series led to Cyrus' being labeled a "teen idol".
 She toured with the Cheetah Girls as Hannah Montana in September 2006 and performed songs from the show's first season.
 Walt Disney Records released a soundtrack credited to Cyrus's character in October of that year.
 The record was both a critical and commercial success, topping the Billboard 200 chart in the United States; it went on to sell over three million copies worldwide.
 With the release of the soundtrack, Cyrus became the first act within the Walt Disney Company to have deals in television, film, consumer products, and music.

 Cyrus signed a four-album deal with Hollywood Records to distribute her non-Hannah Montana soundtrack music.
 She released the two-disc album Hannah Montana 2: Meet Miley Cyrus in June 2007.
 The first disc was credited as the second soundtrack by "Hannah Montana", while the second disc served as Cyrus's debut studio album.
 The album became her second to reach the top of the Billboard 200, and has sold over three million copies.
 Months after the release of the project, "See You Again" (2007) was released as the lead single from the album.
 The song was a commercial success, and has sold over two million copies in the United States since its release.
 She collaborated with her father on the single "Ready, Set, Don't Go" (2007).
 Next Cyrus embarked on her highly successful Best of Both Worlds Tour (2007–08) to promote its release.
 Ticketmaster officials commented that "there [hadn't] been a demand of this level or intensity since The Beatles or Elvis."
 The tour's success led to the theatrical release of the 3D concert film Hannah Montana & Miley Cyrus: Best of Both Worlds Concert (2008).
 While initially intended to be a limited release, the film's success led to a longer run.